viamrobotics/docs/docs/appendix/configuration-file.md

 The `viam-server` binary uses a JSON-formatted configuration file to define all resources (hardware [components](/components/) and software [services](/services/)) it has access to, as well as any relevant parameters for those resources.

-When you [install `viam-server`](/installation/) from [the Viam app](https://app.viam.com), you can configure your robot directly in the app, and the app will automatically sync your configuration to your robot.
+When you [install `viam-server`](/installation/) from [the Viam app](https://app.viam.com), you configure your robot directly in the app, and the app will automatically sync your configuration to your robot.

-However, if your robot will never connect to the internet, you may wish to create your own local configuration file, using one of these options:
+However, if your robot will never connect to the internet, you will need to create your own local configuration file, using one of these options:

-* [Build a local configuration file in the Viam app](#build-a-local-configuration-file-in-the-viam-app) - Use the Viam app to build the configuration file and download it to your robot, without connecting your robot to the Viam app.
+* [Build a local configuration file in the Viam app](#build-a-local-configuration-file-in-the-viam-app) - Use the Viam app to build the configuration file and copy it to your robot, without connecting your robot to the Viam app.
 * [Build a local configuration file manually](#build-a-local-configuration-file-manually) - Build your own local configuration file based on our example file.

 For more information on the individual configuration options available, see [Configuration](/manage/configuration/).